Skip to Content

 4. Speak with the other driver's insurance company or lawyer

 Often times a new number will pop up on your phone not long after an accident, asking for information about the incident.
 It could be the driver's insurance company or even their attorney.
 They will want to know details about what you were doing and what you saw.
-Typically this information will be twisted against you in court.
+Typically, this information will be twisted against you in court.
 Make sure to tell them to call your insurance company or your Waco car accident attorney instead.

 It can be difficult to exhibit perfect behavior after a car accident.
 These are simply guidelines to help you achieve the best results when gaining back your lost damages.
 An experienced Waco car accident lawyer can help guide you through the process in order to get the most out of your case.